 Quality of work: It is important that you work neatly on the assignments.
 The quality of your work will affect your grades on the exams.
 Quality has to do with how easy it is for someone else to read your solution to a problem.
-It is not enough to do the math right, you must also communicate it well
+It is not enough to do the math right, you must also communicate it well.

 Students with disabilities: Gustavus Adolphus College is committed to ensuring the full participation of all students in its programs.
 If you have a documented disability, or you think you may have a disability of any nature (e.g., mental health, attentional, learning, chronic health, sensory, or physical) and, as a result, need reasonable academic accommodation to participate in class, take tests or benefit from the College's services, then you should speak with the Accessibility Resources staff, for a confidential discussion of your needs and appropriate plans.
 Course requirements cannot be waived, but reasonable accommodations may be provided based on disability documentation and course outcomes.
-Accommodations cannot be made retroactively; therefore, to maximize your academic success at Gustavus, please contact Accessibility Resources as early as possible.
-Accessibility Resources (https://gustavus.edu/advising/disability) is located in the Center for Academic Resources and Enhancement.
-Accessibility Resources Coordinator, Katy Clay, (clayk@gustavus.edu or x7197), can provide further information.
+Accommodations cannot be made retroactively; therefore, to maximize your academic success at Gustavus, please contact Corrie Odland (codland@gustavus.edu, x7138) or Cinde Wiebusch (cwiebusc@gustavus.edu, x7228) at the Academic Support Center as early as possible.
+More information about accessibility resources is available at https://gustavus.edu/ asc/accessibility.

-If you need special arrangements, let me know $\underline{\text{well in advance}}$ so we can plan to accommodate your needs.
+If you need special arrangements, let me know well in advance so we can plan to accommodate your needs.